radicula/radicula.github.io/_posts/weblog/2021-11-17-shiny-rocks-plates.md

 And, of course, I broke it.
 I think at first it was just the handle, but then maybe the rest of it, too?
 I don't really remember.
 Anyway, some combination of friends gifting new king of Sweden mugs to me + finding _more_ at that goodwill resulted in me having a king of Sweden mug for most of college.
 By the time I graduated I didn't have any unbroken ones left, but it was notable (if odd) part of my life for a few years.

 Yeah so inevitably I just found two on the side of the road in my neighborhood several years later.
-And now I have more king of sweden mugs!
+And now I have more king of Sweden mugs!
 One time I was drinking from one during a work call and my coworker said he'd had a similar experience and also has a king of Sweden mug, and was really surprised to see that someone else had one, too.
 This mug will follow me until I die, I think.
 Anyway, the theory is that these mugs were part of a Christmas gift package (with Gevalia coffee) as sometimes happens in countries with monarchies.
 This might explain how they're simultaneously rare and abundant.

 Some other mugs in my collection: